 Reading Nutrition Labels

-When selecting canned chili, the first step is to check the nutrition label carefully.
+When selecting canned chili, the first step is to carefully check the nutrition label.
 Look for the sodium content per serving – ideally, choose products labeled “low sodium” or “no salt added.”

 A low-sodium product typically contains 140 mg of sodium or less per serving.
 In contrast, regular canned chili can have anywhere from 700 to 1,000 mg per serving.
-By opting for low-sodium versions, you can significantly reduce your daily sodium intake.
+You can significantly reduce your daily sodium intake by opting for low-sodium versions.

 Pay attention to serving sizes, as some cans may list smaller serving portions to make the sodium content appear lower.
 Compare similar products to find the one with the least sodium per ounce.